sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-16_the-sarpasattra-vedic-and-aitihasic.md

 +++
-title = "The sarpasattra: vedic andxa0aitihasic."
+title = "The sarpasattra: vedic and aitihasic."

 +++
 The sarpasattra as per the itihAsa was the gory sacrifice of janamejaya